 Prerequisite: Grade C- or better in JOUR 201 or COMM 250; or permission of department.
 Not open to students who have completed JOUR 330.
 Credit will be granted for only one of the following: COMM 350 or COMM 430 or JOUR 330 or JOUR 530.
 The historical development and contemporary status of public relations in business, government, associations and other organizations.
 Application of communication theory and social science methods to the research, planning, communication and evaluation aspects of the public relations process.

 COMM 351 Public Relations Techniques (3)

-Prerequisite: COMM 350 and grade C- or better in JOUR 202.
-The techniques of public relations including news releases, publications and printed materials, audio/visual techniques, speeches and special events.
+Prerequisite: COMM332.
+Restriction: Must be in Communication program.
+Credit only granted for: COMM351 or JOUR331.
+Formerly: JOUR331.
+The techniques of public relations, including news releases, publications and printed materials, audio-visual techniques, speeches and special events.
 Application of these techniques in laboratory and field projects.

 COMM 352 Specialized Writing in Public Relations (3)